fdoyle/Calendar/Readme.md

-*Develop and Master are both building on March 10.
-Currently, lint checks can fail the build (a personal preference) but that means differing lint versions can break things.
+*Develop and Master are both building on March 15.
+Currently, failing lint checks fails the build and that means differing lint versions can break things.
 If anything's broken, let me know and we'll get it straightened out*